Pit Schubert

-Pit Schubert (born 2 December 1935 in Wrocław) is a German non-fiction author, climber and mountaineer.
-He is the founder and former head of the safety commission of the German Alpine Club (DAV).
+Pit Schubert (2 December 1935 – 28 February 2024) was a German non-fiction author, climber, and mountaineer.
+He was the founder and former head of the safety commission of the German Alpine Club (DAV).

-Life
+Life and career

-Schubert started climbing and mountaineering at the age of 17.
+Schubert was born in Breslau.
+He started climbing and mountaineering at the age of 17.
 He became known for both his first ascents and his adherence to alpine doctrines.